Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Overall Operation of FSC Core

-The FSC specification is used to create FSC Systems.
-One System consists of all (parts of) organizations that federate trust for the purpose of using each others services.
-The System consists of multiple decentral contexts and a central FSC Directory in which all services of the system are listed.
-Services are discovered by consulting this Directory.
-Every Directory lists all services in the scope of one System.
-The Directory contains routing information for every listed service, which is used to connect to the service.

-A typical use case is a cooperation of many organizations that provide access to API's to each other.
-Organizations can participate in multiple FSC Systems at once.
+All Peers in a Group announce their HTTP services to the group by listing them in the Directory.
+Every Group uses one Directory that defines the scope of the Group.
+All Peers use the list of services as provided by the Directory to discover which services are available in the Group.
+With this information, Peers can propose Peer to Peer Contracts.
+Contracts contain Grants that specify which Outways from Peers may connect to which services from Peers.
+Each Contract may contain multiple Grants, defining the rights to connect between Peers.

+Inways are reverse proxies that announce services to the Directory and route incoming connections to those services.
+Outways are forward proxies that discover all available services in the Group and route outgoing connections to services.
+The Directory lists routing information for all services in the Group.

-To connect to services, Connection Rights are required.
-The FSC specification describes how Connection Rights are requested, granted and revoked.
-Once a Connection Right is granted, a connection from HTTP Client to HTTP Service will be automatically created when an HTTP request to the HTTPS service is made.
+To connect to a service, the Peer needs a Grant that specifies the connection.
+The FSC Core specification describes how Grants are requested, granted and revoked.
+Once a right to connect is granted, a connection from HTTP Client to HTTP Service will be automatically created everytime when an HTTP request to the HTTPS service is made.

-It is RECOMMENDED to use FSC Core with the following extensions, each described in a dedicated RFC:
+FSC Core specifies the basics for setting up and managing connections in e Group.
+It is RECOMMENDED to use FSC Core with the following extensions, each specified in a dedicated RFC:
-- [FSC Policies](policies/README.md), to use more advanced policies as conditions in contracts
+- [FSC Policies](policies/README.md), to use more advanced policies as conditions in Contracts
 - [FSC Logging](logging/README.md), to standardize and link transaction logs
-- [FSC Delegation](delegation/README.md), to delegate the right to connect
+- [FSC Delegation](delegation/README.md), to delegate the right to connect to a service
-- [FSC Control](control/README.md), to get in control from a security and audit perspective
+- [FSC Control](control/README.md), to get in control from a management, security and audit perspective

+### Use cases

+A typical use case is a cooperation of many organizations that use APIs to exchange data or provide business services to eachother.

+Organizations can participate in multiple FSC Groups at once.
+This likely happens when using different environments for production, test and more - each environment will require it's own Group.

+An organization can offer the same API in multiple Groups.
+When doing so, the organization will be a Peer in every Group, and define the API as a service in the Directory of each group using a different Inway for each Group.

 ## Requirements Language